Reviews You Can Rely On

 Our Verdict

-The POC Ventral Air Mips pulls strong in every category.
-This contender should be highly considered by any rider looking to cool their head on a hot day and those tired of neck strain from lowering performing competitors.
+The POC Ventral Air Mips did well across the board in our tests.
+This contender should be highly considered by any rider looking to cool their head on a hot day and those tired of neck strain from lower-performing helmets.
 Our testers were wowed by its unique design, but it may not be the style for everyone.
-The big recessed air channels reduce noise and move air efficiently keeping our heads dry even during record heat in the summer sun.
+The big recessed air channels move air efficiently, keeping our heads dry even during record heat in the summer sun.

 REASONS TO BUY